-OpenVidu Single Node Installation: AWS#
+OpenVidu Single Node COMMUNITY installation: AWS#

 First of all, import the template in the AWS CloudFormation console.
 You can click the following button...